eMahtab/mastering-kafka/kafka-basics/README.md

 ## Message Offset :

 An offset in Apache Kafka is a unique identifier assigned to each message within a partition.
 It represents the position of the message in a partition and is used to track the order and consumption of messages.

+Once assigned, offsets do not change.
+If a message is deleted due to retention policies, the offset is not reused—Kafka maintains an ever-increasing offset sequence.

+Kafka does not track which messages have been read—consumers must track their own progress.
+Consumers commit offsets.